-Long term 616 The importance of balancing short-term needs with the need to safeguard the ability to also meet long-term needs.
-Prevention How acting to prevent problems occurring or getting worse, may help public bodies meet their objectives.
-Integration TT I Considering how the public body's well-being objectives may impact upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies.
-Collaboration The second Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives.
-Involvement C) NRN The importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area, which the body serves.
+Long term 66 The importance of balancing short-term needs with the need to safeguard the ability to also meet long-term needs.
+Prevention 4 How acting to prevent problems occurring or getting worse, may help public bodies meet their objectives.
+Integration F Considering how the public body's well-being objectives may impact upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies.
+Collaboration The same of the sa Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives.
+Involvement (;;;) (),(),() The importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area, which the body serves.